In order to store a message in its

 A typical example.

-The ö is undeclared 8-bit, so we don't know which encoding it uses.
+The ö and ä are undeclared 8-bit, so we don't know which encoding they use.

 Archiveopteryx usually handles it by guessing the encoding.
-It has a dictionary of common words in several languages, so it can see that löst is a common German word and guess the encoding based on that.
+It has a dictionary of common words in several languages, so it can see that lösung and wäre are common German words and guess the encoding based on that.
 Or if might assume that Subject uses the same encoding as the body text and see if the body text's encoding is declared.
 If it is, and that encoding works for the subject, Archiveopteryx uses it.

 In some cases, Archiveopteryx can determine that the text doesn't matter, for example here: